mayuresh123/hello-world/README.md

 ## Windows Server 2016 Project Build Support
-This tool will be used to upgrade the older solution with the Visual Studio 2015 compatible solution.
+This tool will be used to upgrade the older solution to Visual Studio 2015 compatible solution.

 ### Batch Script (build.bat)
 This script will compile the projects with the Target OS version as "Windows 10"